arutz12/Raspberry-Weather-EPD/README.md

     python DSweather.py

-#### _weather-button-2in7.py_

-Listens to button events and according to the input it clears the display or shows the relevant frame.

 #### _weather-refresh-2in7.py_

 The main script creates frames from data collected from ThingSpeak and DarkSky.
 It runs every 5 minutes and refreshes the E-Paper display with the first frame.
+It also listens to button events and depending on the input it clears the display or shows the relevant frame.
-For verbose output you should toggle the _DEBUG_ variable and for testing without E-Paper HAT the *test_mode* variable shoud be set to _True_.
+For verbose output you should toggle the _DEBUG_ variable and for testing without E-Paper HAT the *test_mode* variable should be set to _True_.

     python weather-refresh-2in7.py